 Leading an organization full of exceptional employees has always been the dream of every employer.
 Losing one can be crippling, so you should establish and maintain a strong relationship with them.
 You can do this by embracing your role as an honest leader who provides constructive feedback each time it’s needed through established lines of communication.

-It can’t be stressed enough; organizations should encourage a healthy work-life balance among its employees.
+It can’t be stressed enough; organizations should encourage a healthy work-life balance among their employees.
 Observing a healthy balance of professional and personal time boosts productivity, lowers stress, improves overall employee health and morale, and brings about a more positive perception of you as an employer.
 With all these benefits combined, the result is a loyal employee with fierce commitment and motivation to perform well.

 Modern company culture involves programs that help employees balance everything out.
 Telecommuting, flexible work schedules, and team engagement activities are some of the ways your hard workers can cope with high levels of stress.
 It’s time all organizations find ways to help their employees manage stress and become better versions of themselves while they’re at it.